charleskoffler/clprolf/docs/official/clprolf_docu_offic_java_vs_clprolf_quicksort.md

 # TALKING IN JAVA VERSUS TALKING IN CLPROLF EXAMPLE

 Java is great, but in clprolf we can say the same thing differently!
-Let's take a example of a quick sort implementation, the famous and efficient sort algorithm.
+Let's take an example of a quick sort implementation, the famous and efficient sorting algorithm.
 These examples are present in the source code examples of the GitHub repository.

 ## The Java version of our quick sort